ricsanfre/ansible-role-minio/README.md

     - name: bucket2
       policy: read-write
   ```
   > NOTE The module use remote connection to Minio Server using Python API (`minio` python package).
-Current implementation delegates bucket creation tasks to localhost (ansible control node), avoiding the installation of python modules on Minio server.
-As a caveat connection between ansible control node and Minio Server need to be enabled.
+Role ensure that PIP is installed and install `minio` package.

 - Users to be created and buckets ACLs